Everything to Know about Foreign Transaction Fees

 Table of Contents:

 A foreign transaction fee is an extra charge you have to pay when you buy something overseas, make a payment that is processed by a foreign bank or purchase something in a currency other than the Singapore dollar (SGD).
 A foreign transaction fee which is often referred to as an FX fee is generally around 2.5%–3.5% of your payment

 A foreign transaction fee has two components

 |Citibank||up to 3.3%|

-Imagine that you are on vacation in Netherlands.
-Using your Citi PremierMiles Visa Card you pay a S$100 for a lunch.
-First, the credit card network of your card--Visa-- will charge 1% of the bill you paid which is S$1.
-Then your card issuer, Citi will charge 1.5% on your bill which is S$1.5.
-So, in total you will be paying, $100 + (0.01*100) + (0.015*100) = $102.5.
+To help you understand how transaction fees work, here is an example.
+Imagine that you are on vacation in the Netherlands.
+Using your HSBC Revolution Card you pay a S$100 for lunch.
+First, your credit card network –in this case, Visa–will charge 1% of the bill you paid which is S$1.
+Then your card issuer, HSBC, will charge 1.8% on your bill which is S$1.8.
+So, in total you will be paying $100 + (0.01100) + (0.018100) = $102.8.

 How to Spot Credit Card Foreign Transaction Fees

 Most banks do not advertise foreign transaction fees upfront unless they charge lower fees than market level.
 For the most part, you'll need to look at the Pricing and Information or the Terms and Conditions documents for your credit card to find the related information.
 The FX fees are typically listed under the ‘Fees’ section, near the cash advance and balance transfer fees.

 When is an FX Fee Charged?
 Which Transactions are Foreign Transactions?